• Agenda: PDF file AgendaLegSes2022

 Please note that candidates must follow all campaign rules!
 Prior to the interviews, all candidates are sent a copy of the campaign rules.
 Campaigning, as defined by the election rules (see link below) is, “The public statement of one’s candidacy to voting or non-voting delegates; the act of persuading voters to bolster one’s candidacy; the act of distributing materials directly related to a candidate by that candidate and/or the candidate’s campaign staff; any action that is directly related to assisting a person’s candidacy.
 Buying and preparing materials do not constitute Campaigning and Electioneering.”

 Registration: NOTE: The registration process requires each advisor to create an account for his/her school.
 This account will be used for each big MASC event.
 It’s quick and easy.
 Just follow the instructions on the page the registration link takes you to.
 (Once you have an account, you will use that for all of our MASC big events and have regular access to invoices, etc., all in one place!
 With a login, the registration process is clearer and quicker than before!)

-• Registration postmark deadline; Tuesday, February 9, 2021.
+• Registration postmark deadline/or scanned form emailed; Tuesday, February 8, 2022.
 Signed invoice AND payment (or payment guarantee) must be postmarked or submitted electronically by this date.

 • Check out this tutorial: Registration Tutorial (from 2016)